iredmail/docs/en_US/installation/0-install.iredmail.on.openbsd.md

       and configure them for you automatically.
 Otherwise it may override your existing files/configurations although it will backup files before modifying, and it may not be working as expected.
+    * __Port 25 is required__ by mail server but many ISPs block it by default.

-    * Many ISPs block port 25 by default, it's used for communication between mail servers, it must be open, otherwise your server may be not able to receive or / and send emails.
-Please contact your ISP to make sure it's not blocked, or ask them to unblock.
+        Port 25 is used for communication between mail servers, __it must be open__, otherwise your mail server won't be able to receive and send emails.
+        Please contact your ISP to make sure it's not blocked, or ask them to unblock it.

           - Linode.
 Explained in the [blog post](https://www.linode.com/blog/linode/a-new-policy-to-help-fight-spam/), you can open a support ticket to ask the Linode team to open it.
 If you [sign up to Linode with our reference](https://www.linode.com/?r=b4d04083428fb99ce452d84b57253d11692a0850), iRedMail Team's Linode account will receive a credit of $15-20.00.
 Thanks.